Assassination of Shinzo Abe: Aftermath

-Effects on the election
+Effects on election

 At 11:45 am, the Japanese government established a liaison office within the crisis management center of the Prime Minister's Office.
 Kishida, who was campaigning in Sagae, Yamagata Prefecture, cancelled his remaining schedule and returned to Tokyo by 2:29 pm.
 According to Chief Cabinet Secretary Hirokazu Matsuno, all other members of Kishida's cabinet were recalled to Tokyo except the foreign minister, Yoshimasa Hayashi, who was in Indonesia for the 2022 G20 Bali summit.
 Kishida later ordered heightened security for high-ranking politicians in Japan.
 Officers from the Security Police were deployed to protect Akie Abe after she arrived in Kyoto as a precautionary measure.

 Most political leaders cancelled all campaign events for the remainder of 8 July.
 Campaigning resumed the day after, on 9 July, with major party leaders vowing to not allow violence to disrupt the democratic process.
-The LDP subsequently won a supermajority of seats in the House of Councillors in the 10 July elections.
+The LDP subsequently won a plurality of 119 seats (out of 248) in the House of Councillors in the 10 July elections.

 Effects on media broadcast

 NHK General TV, and four of Japan's five major commercial television networks, cancelled or postponed all scheduled programming to broadcast live news coverage for the rest of the day, as did several radio stations.
-Of the shows impacted, the anime series Teppen—!!! had its second episode, scheduled to air on 9 July, cancelled entirely due to the plot of the episode revolving around an attempted assassination.
+The second episode of the anime series Teppen—!!!, scheduled to air on 9 July, was announced to be cancelled, because its plot concerned an attempted assassination.
+The episode aired on 10 September.

 National Police Agency changes

 On 20 August 2022, the National Police Agency announced that rules for conducting VIP protection will be revamped, which will also expand VIP protection training.

-The NPA announced that from August 26, 2022, they will examine all VIP protection plans from the prefectural police and will instruct them to make recommended changes if and when it is deemed necessary.
-The NPA also announced that they will extend their "cyber patrol" force which was originally established to monitor online illegal drug trade and child pornography to also swiftly identify potential threats against VIP found on social media and take early counter measures.
+The NPA announced that from 26 August 2022, they will examine all VIP protection plans from the prefectural police and will instruct them to make recommended changes if and when it is deemed necessary.
+The NPA also announced that they will extend their "cyber patrol" force which was originally established to monitor online illegal drug trade and child pornography to also swiftly identify potential threats against VIPs found on social media and take early counter measures.

 Resignation

-On 25 August 2022, Commissioner General Itaru Nakamura of the National Police Agency said that he will resign from his post to take responsibility for the shooting incident on Abe.
+On 25 August 2022, Commissioner General Itaru Nakamura of the National Police Agency said that he would resign from his post to take responsibility for the shooting incident on Abe.
 The chief of the Nara Prefectural Police Tomoaki Onizuka and the director general of the National Police Agency's Security Bureau Kenichi Sakurazawa also announced their resignation.